backstage/backstage/docs/FAQ.md

 Backstage internally may also choose to develop closed source plugins in a manner that suits them best, for example in their respective Backstage source repository.

-## Any plans for integrating with other repository managers such as Gitlab or Bitbucket?
+## Q: Any plans for integrating with other repository managers such as Gitlab or Bitbucket?

 We chose Github by the fact that it is the tool that we are most familiar with and that will naturally lead to integrations for Github specifically being developed in an early stage.